Understanding Hourly True RMS Power Measurements

 Measurement Steps

-1. Preparation for Data Acquisition
+1. Prepare for Data Acquisition

-The following sections assume a data logger is being used, for details on measurement with a power meter refer to the One-time true RMS power guide.
+The following sections assume a data logger is being used.
+For details on measurement with a power meter, refer to the One-time true RMS power guide.

 Use the manufacturer’s software to set up and launch the logger(s).
 Refer to the equipment’s user manual for detailed instructions on how to set up the logger.

-An example of how to setup the Dent EliteProXC power data logger is shown in the video below.
+An example of how to set up the Dent EliteProXC power data logger is shown in the video below.

-2. Installation of Equipment
+2. Install Equipment

 This section illustrates the most common wire configurations for a panelboard and how the Dent EliteProXC data logger is connected.